 An internship program gives this individual the opportunity to get first-hand experience in their chosen field, develop crucial skills they’ll need, and add some important work history onto their resume.

 Internships are temporary affairs and tend to attract those with no existing experience but looking to gain some expertise in a particular field.
 However, as internships get more competitive, say for a Google internship or one at Facebook, some companies find interns who do have existing experience, making an internship position at top brands quite difficult to land.

-Did you know?
+What’s the difference between an internship and an apprenticeship?
 An internship may sound similar to an apprenticeship, and it is, in a way.
 However, internships are much more lenient and have less oversight than apprenticeships, typically.

 How Does Each Party Benefit from an Internship?